Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Experiments

-\paragraph{Distributional Fidelity, Misspecification and Residuals} In this setting, we induce the misspecifications through the addition of Gaussian noise to the wave number.
+\paragraph{Distributional fidelity, misspecification and residuals} In this setting, we perturb the wave number adding Gaussian noise.
 The degree of misspecification is handled by the standard deviation of this noise, and this experiment allows us to measure how sensitive SCD can be to noisy gradients through the constraint function.
 The results are summarized in \cref{tab:misspec-residuals-helmholtz}, where we compare our results with the guidance framework FunDPS using a model trained by the authors \citep{yao2025guided}, a vanilla diffusion model and DPS guidance on the vanilla diffusion model.
 The FunDPS sampling is done with a combination of a reconstruction loss based on partial observations and the residual to observe the issues resulting from imbalanced guidance.
 SCD manages to preserve the NLL with the most competitive residual values in this task.
 It is evident that using this combined guidance in FunDPS heavily favors the reconstruction error, essentially forfeiting the physical consistency of the generated samples.
 On the other hand, regular DPS only sees marginal improvements in terms of the residuals compared to the vanilla diffusion model.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

-In this work, we introduced the Softly Constrained Denoiser (SCD), a simple way to embed constraint knowledge directly into diffusion model denoisers.
-Unlike guidance-based methods that add constraints only at inference time or regularization-based methods that bias the training distribution, our approach provides a soft inductive bias that improves constraint satisfaction while retaining flexibility when constraints are misspecified.
-We demonstrated these benefits through illustrative examples (\cref{sec:toy}) and PDE benchmarks (\cref{sec:darcy}), showing that SCD outperforms standard diffusion models and existing constraint-enforcing approaches when the constraint is partially misspecified.
+In this work, we introduced Softly Constrained Denoisers (SCD), a simple way to embed constraint knowledge directly into diffusion model denoisers.
+Unlike guidance-based methods or regularization-based methods that bias the training distribution, our approach provides a soft inductive bias that improves constraint satisfaction while retaining flexibility when constraints are misspecified.
+We demonstrated these benefits through illustrative examples (\cref{sec:toy}) and PDE benchmarks (\cref{sec:darcy,sec:helmholtz}), showing that SCD outperforms standard diffusion models and existing constraint-enforcing approaches when the constraint is partially misspecified.
 Our results suggest that SCD can serve as a drop-in upgrade for diffusion-based generative modeling in applications where constraints are desired.\looseness-1